KonstantinKai/meta-injector/README.md

 ## Testability

+This lib was created with respect of testability.
+You can override binded `meta` with another implementation of destination services for testing environment or production runtime (only if you known what are you doing) with ability of restoring original implementation.

 To able to override existing bindings for ability to test your code with mocked or overridden dependencies you should pass `true` parameter to the `createMetaInjector` function.
 To do this you can use environment variables for example.
 Go to your app level `MetaInjector` instance and do the following

 ```ts